Parabolic Deligne-Lusztig varieties: Representations into bicategories

 \section{Representations into bicategories}

-We give here a theorem on categories with Garside families which generalizes a result of Deligne \cite[1.11]{Deligne} about representations of spherical braid monoids into a category; just as this theorem of Deligne was used to attach a Deligne-Lusztig variety to an element of the braid group, our theorem will be used to attach a Deligne-Lusztig variety to a morphism of a ribbon category.
-Note that our theorem covers in particular the case of non-spherical Artin monoids.
+We give here a theorem on representations of categories with Garside families which generalizes a result of Deligne \cite[1.11]{Deligne} about representations of spherical braid monoids into a category; just as this theorem of Deligne was used to attach a Deligne-Lusztig variety to an element of an Artin monoid, our theorem will be used to attach a Deligne-Lusztig variety to a morphism of a ribbon category.
+Note that Theorem \ref{bicategory} covers the case of non-spherical Artin monoids.

 We follow the terminology of \cite[XII.6]{MacLane} for bicategories.
-By ``representation of category $\cC$ into bicategory $X$'' we mean a morphism of bicategories between $\cC$ viewed as a trivial bicategory into the given bicategory $X$.
+By {\em representation of category $\cC$ into bicategory $X$} we mean a morphism of bicategories between $\cC$ viewed as a trivial bicategory into the given bicategory $X$.
 This amounts to give a map $T$ from $\Obj(\cC)$ to the $0$-cells of $X$, and for $f\in\cC$ of source $x$ and target $y$, an element $T(f)\in V(T(x),T(y))$ where $V(T(x),T(y))$ is the category whose objects (resp.\ morphisms) are the 1-cells of $X$ with domain $T(x)$ and codomain $T(y)$ (resp.\ the 2-cells between them), together with for each composable pair $(f,g)$ an isomorphism $T(f)T(g)\xrightarrow\sim T(fg)$ such that the resulting square

 commutes.